rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% read_before_3 "This tutorial is part 4 of 4 in this series."
 "Part 1:" "Why GraphQL: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-graphql-advantages-disadvantages-alternatives/" "Part 2:" "Why Apollo: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-apollo-advantages-disadvantages-alternatives/" "Part 3:" "The minimal Node.js with Babel Setup" "https://www.robinwieruch.de/minimal-node-js-babel-setup" %}}

 Since GraphQL is a query language, its transport layer and data format is undefined.
-GraphQL isn't opionated about it, but it is used as alternative to the popular REST architecture for client-server communication over HTTP with JSON.
+GraphQL isn't opinionated about it, but it is used as alternative to the popular REST architecture for client-server communication over HTTP with JSON.

 In this chapter, you will implement server-side architecture using GraphQL and Apollo Server.
 The GraphQL query language is implemented as a reference implementation in JavaScript by Facebook, while Apollo Server builds on it to simplify building GraphQL servers in JavaScript.